 The transformation of the electricity supply sector will require the development of additional expertise in the regulation, management and operation of the South African power system.
-If renewables are to be recognized as a viable alternative and play an even greater role in reducing GHG emissions, it is important that RE is integrated efficiently and in a manner that realizes the full potential of RE in the power system.
+If renewables are to be recognised as a viable alternative and play an even greater role in reducing GHG emissions, it is important that RE is integrated efficiently and in a manner that realises the full potential of RE in the power system.

 Regulatory and technical experience from Denmark in integration of high shares of renewable in the power mix can be used as a good basis for improving the utilization of RE in South Africa’s power sector.
 Likewise, a better utilization of RE is expected to be of mutual benefit to Danish and South African private sector companies, increasing the demand and opportunities for delivering green energy solutions and expertise.
-The transformational effect is expected to create opportunities for technology transfer and new jobs in the South African power sector.
+The transformational effect is expected create opportunities for technology transfer to, and new jobs in the South African power sector.

 Funding from the Danish Climate Envelope

-Denmark has allocated DKK 115 millions from the Climate Envelope to continue the cooperation with Mexico, Vietnam, China and South Africa under the Danish Energy Partnership Programme (DEPP) in a second phase.
+Denmark has allocated DKK 115 million from the Climate Envelope to continue the cooperation with Mexico, Vietnam, China and South Africa under the Danish Energy Agency Energy Partnership Programme (DEPP) in a second phase.
 The DEPP phase II was formally approved on 28th of June 2017 for a 3-year period.
 DEPP II is implemented within the framework of “The World 2030 - Denmark’s strategy for development cooperation and humanitarian action”, UN Sustainable Development Goals, Danida Aid Management Guidelines and guiding principles of the Danish Climate Envelope.